-What is a partnership grant?
+- What is a Partnership grant?

-Partnership Grants provide core funds for one to five years to support partnerships between diverse groupings of researchers and can be used for infrastructure support, platform activities and for bringing together managed consortia or multidisciplinary collaborations.
+Partnership grants provide core funds for one to five years to support partnerships between diverse groupings of researchers and can be used for infrastructure support, platform activities and for bringing together managed consortia or multidisciplinary collaborations.

-Typically, successful Partnership Grants include a varying combination of the following components: networking and partnership activities, underpinning infrastructure activities (either for establishing a unique resource or exploiting it), capacity building and primary research.
-Please refer to Partnership Grants case studies in the Boxes 1-4 as exemplars of successful grants.
+Typically, successful Partnership grants include a varying combination of the following components: networking and partnership activities, underpinning infrastructure activities (either for establishing a unique resource or exploiting it), capacity building and primary research.
+Please refer to the Partnership grant case studies as exemplars of successful grants.